-Overall, a good Performance Marketing Program helps businesses connect with the people they want to reach, get them interested, and cost-effectively do it all.
+A well-performing marketing program helps businesses connect with the people they want to reach.
+It makes them interested, and they can do it cost-effectively.

-What is attribution modelling in a performance marketing program?
+What is attribution modeling in a performance marketing program?

 There are different ways to do this, like saying the first thing they saw gets all the credit or giving credit to every step.
 This helps businesses understand what’s working and what’s not so they can make better ads and get more sales.

-Why is attribution modelling important in performance marketing?
+Why is attribution modeling important in performance marketing?

 This helps us see the bigger picture and know which parts of our marketing work best.
 When we know what’s working, we can use our money and resources smarter, ensuring we get the most out of every dollar we spend.